Director Deb Clinton was motivated to find a play that would be a good vehicle…

 In doing her research for the show, Nugent discovered the work of an African American artist who creates masks out of found objects.
 Those masks served as her inspiration for the Flying Monkeys’ masks.
 “I used a Fry Daddy slotted spoon and Ball jar lids for canning,” she says.
 “I’ve spent a lot of time walking down the aisles of Lowe’s.
 I’ll also be using wires and old computer parts in the show.
 I haven’t figured out where I am going to put them, but they are going to be somewhere on someone.”

 Nugent found the costume for the Tin Man to be the hardest to create.
 “I was struggling,” she says.
 “I did the initial design and I wasn’t loving it.
 I wanted to change it.
 I didn’t like the way I designed him initially.”

 She ended up going more futuristic than her initial drawing.
 “His costume is more space-age and modern,” she says.

 Unlike some of her peers, Nugent didn’t major in costume design in theater when she was in college.
 Her studies included art and graphic design.
 She got involved in theater when her children started appearing in local theatrical productions.
 “I started out helping with costumes,” she says.
 “I learned how to sew, and fast forward after about sixteen years, here I am.
 It’s a lot of work but also a lot of fun.”

 She enjoys the process from beginning to end.
 “I see all of the departments working together to put on these big productions,” she says.
 “When I see the show on opening night, it’s very satisfying.”

-Read about Richmond’s Jerold E. Solomon, who plays The Wiz in the Virginia Rep production, on page 14 in RFM this month.
-Enter to win a family 4-pack to the Saturday, July 27 matinee here.
+Read about Richmond’s Jerold E. Solomon, who plays The Wiz in the Virginia Rep production, in RFM.

 The Wiz is showing at Virginia Rep June 21 through August 14.
 For showtimes and tickets, go here.